Gegeol radish: Description

 The gegeol radish, smaller and firmer than regular Korean radishes, weighs about 500 g, including the taproot and the greens.
 This bulbous conical or napiform root vegetable is about 6–7 cm in diameter and 20 cm in circumference.
 Its greens tend to grow outward rather than upward.

 Compared to regular Korean radishes, the gegeol radish has a lower water content but more protein, fibre, and minerals (magnesium, potassium, and calcium).
 It also has a higher content of a sulfur compound that is responsible for its sharper taste.
 With regard to enzymes, the protease and myrosinase activities of the Gegeol radish are higher but the α-amylose activity is lower than regular Korean radishes.

 Cultivation

-The gegeol radish has traditionally been grown for household consumption in cotton fields or soybean fields in the Icheon and Yeoju areas of South Korea, in between the rows of the main crops.
-More recently, it is also being cultivated as a local specialty crop for commercial purposes.
+The gegeol radish has traditionally been grown in cotton fields or soybean fields in the Icheon and Yeoju areas of South Korea for household consumption, in between the rows of the main crops.
+More recently, it has also been cultivated as a local specialty crop for commercial purposes.

 Either the seeds or the roots are planted in early spring.
 In late spring or early summer, the seeds for the next spring can be gathered.
 The young leaves can be harvested throughout the spring, summer, and autumn for use as namul vegetables.
 In autumn, the entire plant is harvested.